-What Is French Burning Paper, and Why Is It so Beloved?
+What Is French Burning Paper, And Why Is It So Beloved?

 If there's one item that's been giving me déjà vu as of late, it's French burning paper.
 I fully realized this when I received an email about the perfumed sheets from European homeware brand Flotsam+Fork.
 I'd also been seeing the item all over Instagram, where most home trends start, and in a video by Kristen Pumphrey, the founder and creative director of P.F.
 Candle Co.
 However, my repeat sightings haven't involved just any French burning paper, but that of the iconic Papier d'Arménie brand.